pattonsgirl/Spring2020-CEG2350/Lab07/README.md

 2. Create a bash script called `sorting-party.sh`.
 The script should have the following features:
 * Takes in an *input* file name as a first argument.
 * Takes in an *output* file name as a second argument.
-* Uses regular expressions to verify that the file names end in `.txt`  [This guide](https://www.poftut.com/how-to-use-regular-expression-regex-in-bash-linux/) should help you out.
+* Uses regular expressions to verify that the file names end in `.txt`
 * Sorts the data using the `sort` command.
 * Outputs the sorted data to a file called `sorted.txt`